samuksilv/nodejs-rabbitmq/readme.md

 - I created a docker-compose  with configurations do deploy a RabbitmMQ;
 - so I a implemented a producer with nodejs to send messages to "exchanges" of RabbitmMQ and then the exchange send direct to "queue";
 - then I a implemented a consumer for consume messages of queue;
-- finally I created a dockerFile for this apps and add to my docker-compose;
+- finally, I created a dockerFile for this apps and add to my docker-compose;

-****OBS**: to setup docker-compose environments need create file .env with the configurations;
+****OBS**: to setup docker-compose environments need create file docker-compose.env with the configurations;

 ---
 ## TODO: